I Am Woman (film): Critical response

 Indiewire declared the film “a cut above other genre entries”, while David Rooney of The Hollywood Reporter described it as “entertaining and sharply packaged” with “considerable appeal”.
 He said of Cobham-Hervey's performance: "The crucial thing is that you really root for Helen — to make it in the first place and then to make it through a nightmarish marriage and come out unbroken.
 The luminous Cobham-Hervey has you in the corner of this smart, pragmatic, quietly driven woman all the way."

 Toronto movie review site That Shelf called it a “sure fire crowd pleaser”.

 Moon was awarded the Athena Breakthrough Award at the Athena Film Festival.

 Accolades

 Soundtrack

-A soundtrack was released by Goalpost and distributed by Sony Music Australia in August 2020.
+A soundtrack was released by Goalpost and distributed by Sony Music Australia on 21 August 2020 (formats: CD cat. no. 19439761892, and digital).
 It was produced by Bry Jones and Michael Tan, and features Chelsea Cullen who provided the singing voice of Reddy in the film.

 At the 2020 ARIA Music Awards it won ARIA Award for Best Original Soundtrack, Cast or Show Album.